csc-ubc-okanagan/workshops/docs/Intro-GitHub-Part-1.md

 # Introduction to Git and GitHub Part 1

-Last Updated: 2023-11-06
+Last Updated: 2023-11-07

-## Setup

-In order to proceed with this lesson there are a couple things you'll need to setup:

-* Setup a GitHub account
-  * Go to [https://github.com/](https://github.com/) and follow the "Sign up" link at the top-right of the window.
-  * Follow the instructions to create an account.
-  * Verify your email address with GitHub.
-* If you have not already done so, you will need to [install git on your computer](https://docs.github.com/en/get-started/quickstart/set-up-git).
+> In order to proceed with this lesson, if you have not already done so, you will need to [install git on your computer](https://docs.github.com/en/get-started/quickstart/set-up-git).

----

 ## What is Version Control?

-Before we jump into GitHub, it's worth first to have a bit of a discussion about version control.
-I'm sure all of us are familiar with a situation where a file's versioning can grow out of control:
+Before we jump into GitHub, it's worth first having a discussion about version control.
+I'm sure all of us are familiar with a situation where a file's versioning has grown out of control:

 ![](assets/images/version-control.png)

 [Source: https://xkcd.com/1459/](https://xkcd.com/1459/)

-Version control software and tools are a valuable way to record changes you make to a file to help avoid falling into the pits of having numerous nearly identical files.
+Version control software, or systems, are useful ways to record changes you make to a file, helping to avoid falling into the pits of having numerous nearly identical files.
 Things like Microsoft Word's 'Track Changes', or Google Doc's 'Version History' are examples of automated version control systems.

 Version control systems begin with a base version of a document, and then record changes you make each step of the way.
 You can start making additions to the document, and then can rewind to the base of the document to review each change you made, eventually arriving at your most recent version.

 ![](assets/images/version-control2.png)